garretchristensen/BestPracticesManual/Manual.md

 treating subjects fairly is ethical, we believe that transparent, reproducible research is also a major part of ethical research.

+In section X we discuss study design, including how to power studies appropriately.

-In section 3 we discuss some of the problems that are solved by using transparent research methods, and concerns that are raised when research is opaque: publication bias and p-hacking.
-Published results are overwhelmingly statistically significant.
+In section 3 we discuss one of the major problems in non-transparent research, specifically publication bias.
+We also discuss how this problem can be resolved through the practice of registration overwhelmingly statistically significant.
 But without knowing how many tests were run, it is impossible to know whether these significant results are meaningful, or whether they are the 5% of tests that we